ajay09/binmage/README.md

 # binmage
-The above code helps you convert a binary file to a coloured representation.
+The above python code helps you convert a binary file to a coloured representation.
 Each byte is read and converted to pixel using a colour map.
 Colour representaitons of files can be helpful in analyzing the binary file.

 ![alt text](https://github.com/chaser3/binmage/blob/master/example/05042268ee4fa6959f49e1d99d30fd71.png)

+# Dependencies
+pip install pillow
+pip install numpy